Sycorax: Silent Sycorax

 "[Sycorax is] a paradigm for all women of the Third World, who have not yet, despite all the effort, reached that trigger of visibility which is necessary for a whole society" - Kamau Braithwaite.

 Sycorax's silent role plays an important part in postcolonial interpretations of The Tempest.
 Because she is native to Algiers and her story is only heard through others (Prospero, Ariel, and Caliban), she is championed by some scholars as a representation of the silenced African woman.
 Postcolonial authors have also claimed her; for example, Kamau Brathwaite, in his 1994 work Barabajan Poems, includes "Sycorax's book" as a counterpart to "Prospero's book" (mentioned in Act 5 of Shakespeare's play).
 In an attempt to give voice to unspoken indigenous cultures, Brathwaite's poems outline the history of the Caribbean through Sycorax's eyes.
 Sycorax is presented as Brathwaite's muse, possessing him and his computer to give full voice to the history of the silenced, who in Brathwaite's philosophy are not only Caribbean natives, but any culture under-represented during the colonial period.

 Other postcolonial scholars have argued that Shakespeare's audiences would have connected Sycorax with the threat of Islamic expansionism.
 Islam had successfully conquered and colonised much of the Middle East and some of southern Europe during the Middle Ages.
 The Algerian Sycorax may represent Christian Europe's fear of Islam and its growing political power.
 This interpretation inverts the traditional postcolonial interpretations of The Tempest, however.
-If Sycorax is viewed as an Islamic expansionist, then she herself is the coloniser, not Prospero (who becomes merely a re-colonizer of the island).
+If Sycorax is viewed as an Islamic expansionist, then she herself is the coloniser, not Prospero (who becomes merely a re-coloniser of the island).
 However, Sycorax's portrayal as an absent, silent woman still allows the play to solidify the idea of European over Islamic power.

 Interpretations of Sycorax as silenced focus not only on her race but her gender as well.
 Most of what is said about her in the play is said by Prospero.
 However, as scholars point out, Prospero has never met Sycorax—all he learned about her he learned from Ariel—and his suspicion of women makes him an unreliable source of information.
 Skeptical of female virtue in general, he refuses to accept Caliban's prior claim to the island, accusing him of being a bastard "got by the devil himself / Upon thy wicked dam."